Leonhcp/calindra-desafio/README.md

 ```

-Send and await for the response in JSON format.
+Send and await for the response in JSON format with status code 200 in case of success.

+Will appear in the JSON, the distances, in meters, between the addresses input in crescent order.

 ## Authors